AndrewAchraf/CSEx61-dockerized-pintos/README.md

 ## Contributors:

-modifications of `src` int the branches `threads-dockerized` and `userprog-dockerized`  from the original `src` is done by CSED26 Students:
+modifications of `src` in the branches `threads-dockerized` and `userprog-dockerized`  from the original `src` is done by CSED26 Students:

 * [Amir Ragaie](https://github.com/Amir-Ragaie)
 * [Andrew Achraf](https://github.com/AndrewAchraf)